 Located in the East Side of Manhattan, the Emma L. Bowen Center’s A.B.L.E.
-House (Addicts Benefiting from a Loving Environment House) is a 20-bed residence for men and women that provides a home-like, drug-and-alcohol-free environment where individuals strengthen the skills necessary for community integration.
+House (Addicts Benefiting from a Loving Environment) is a 20-bed residence for men and women that provides a home-like, drug-and-alcohol-free environment where individuals strengthen the skills necessary for community integration.
 The goal of A.B.L.E.
 House is to achieve independence and self-sufficiency while remaining connected to recovery-oriented systems of care throughout New York City.

-Residents play an active role in developing their own individual service plans, which include developing healthy and productive relationships with their families and the community.
+Residents play an active role in developing their own individualized service plans, which include developing healthy and productive relationships with their families and the community.

 - Therapeutic and medical support